alanhaugen/Tabletop-Simulator/README.md

 Please refer to the following document if you get stuck: https://kb.tabletopsimulator.com/custom-content/importing-mods/

+There is a great guide for how to use the different tools found in Tabletop Simulator (such as the snapping tool) here: https://kb.tabletopsimulator.com/game-tools/snap-point-tool/

 To run custom commands (such as **ui_panel_main on**) see this document: https://api.tabletopsimulator.com/systemconsole/

 You can also contact group members, don't be afraid to ask and communicate.

+## Loading custom 3D assets

+Open the main panel (**ui_panel_main on**), and select Objects and then Components.
+Select Custom, then Model.
+Select where you want the object on the virtual table, then press Escape to open an editing screen for the asset.
+Select the asset files, upload the assets to the cloud, and click Import.

 ## Scripting Resources